 Some platforms meet the legal minimum but lack usability, transparency, or long-term value.
 The best HIPAA-compliant texting apps balance robust encryption, reliable recordkeeping, and affordable pricing.

-iPlum leads the way with true end-to-end security, 10-year archiving, and a signed BAA at a fraction of what others charge.
+iPlum leads the way with true end-to-end security, extended archiving, and a signed BAA at a fraction of what others charge.

-Alternatives like Spruce Health or OhMD are ideal for larger clinics but cost more and include limits that smaller practices might find restrictive.
+Alternatives like RingCentral or OhMD are ideal for larger clinics but cost more and include limits that smaller practices might find restrictive.

 That said, you now have a birds-eye view of how the top HIPAA-compliant texting apps compare on security, pricing, and ease of use.